-Gregg Treinish, Founder of Adventurers and Scientists for Conservation, completed a 7,800 mile trek in the Andes causing National Geographic to name him Adventurer of the Year in 2008 and ignite his ‘adventure with a purpose’ passion.
+Gregg Treinish, Founder of Adventure Scientists, completed a 7,800-mile trek in the Andes causing National Geographic to name him Adventurer of the Year in 2008 and ignite his ‘adventure with a purpose’ passion.

 Since then Gregg’s completed a series of pioneering adventures.
-Adventure Uncovered caught up with him to understand his perspective on the relationship between adventuring and environmentalism and how Adventurers and Scientists for Conservation maximises the capacity of adventure to accelerate positive change and adventure with a purpose.
+Adventure Uncovered caught up with him to understand his perspective on the relationship between adventuring and environmentalism and how Adventure Scientists maximises the capacity of adventure to accelerate positive change and adventure with a purpose.

-Adventurers and Scientists for Conservation (ASC) is a US-based, nonprofit organisation that addresses the world’s pressing environmental challenges in which access to physical data is crucial to resolving them.
+Adventure Scientists is a US-based, nonprofit organisation that addresses the world’s pressing environmental challenges in which access to physical data is crucial to resolving them.
 By leveraging the skills of the outdoor adventure community we are uniquely able to gather difficult-to-obtain data at any scale, in any environment.

 So Gregg, how do you see the relationship between adventuring and the environment?

 The two are deeply connected.
-The environment provides the opportunity for adventure.
-Climbing mountains, hiking through wilderness, paddling rivers or sailing oceans all require getting outside and interacting with the natural world.
-Without the environment there would be no adventure.
+The environment provides an opportunity for adventure.
+Climbing mountains, hiking through the wilderness, paddling rivers or sailing oceans all require getting outside and interacting with the natural world.
+Without the environment, there would be no adventure.

 Do we have a duty as adventurers to look after our environment?

-As adventurers we have an obligation to protect the places we play.
+As adventurers, we have an obligation to protect the places we play in.
 Adventures are uniquely able to access the most remote corners of the globe in the harshest conditions.
-As an organisation, Adventurers and Scientists for Conservation empowers the outdoor community to gather data that is critical to solving the pressing environmental issues of our time.
+As an organisation, Adventure Scientists empower the outdoor community to gather data that is critical to solving the pressing environmental issues of our time.

-How does Adventurers and Scientists for Conservation maximise the potential for adventuring to accelerate positive environmental change?
+How does Adventure Scientists maximise the potential for adventuring to accelerate positive environmental change?

 For a scientist, collecting hard-to-obtain physical data takes time, money and effort.
 Our adventurers possess crucial skills that allow them to gather otherwise unobtainable data from any environment efficiently.
 By letting us handle the data collection, scientists can spend more time analysing data and publishing their results – streamlining the entire process.